stiofanEimeid/the-online-cookbook/README.md

 The options contained in the navbar when not logged in include home, about, login/register, discover, products.

 When users have logged in, the options are as follows, home, about, account, discover, products, add recipe and finally logout.

-### Existing Features

-If they so wish, users may register an account with the site that displays all the recipes they create.

-Users may search the recipes collection using a collection of filters whether they are registered or not.
-The filters are based on meal time and meal type.

-Users who have registered with the site may submit their own recipes to be viewed by other users.
-They may also update the recipe or even delete it.
-Naturally, each user will only be able to edit and delete recipes they themselves have submitted.

-The discover page displays a number of statistics about the site such as most viewed recipes.

-A product page displays products relevant to recipes submitted to the site.
-During the submission and editing processes of recipes, users may identify kitchen appliances and utensils from a list on each of the pages.
-Links to each product are then found on the recipe page.

 ### Features left to implement